 4. Be there for your partner

-You better get every wink of sleep you can now, because your nights are about to get hellish… Or so they say.
+You better get every wink of sleep you can now, because your nights aren’t gonna get easier when the new baby arrives.

 Sleep is without a doubt one of the most important things you can master as an expecting parent.
 There are ways to find healthy sleeping schedules for your baby, and we actually have a course right here on our website: Baby Sleep School.